hackforla/website/CONTRIBUTING.md

   * [Figma links (ui/ux design team) card](https://github.com/hackforla/website/projects/7#card-38820969)

-2. `Prioritized Backlog` - This column contains all the available issues that can be worked on **Note:**: The column is filtered so the first (top) issue has the highest priority and should be worked on next.
+2. `Prioritized Backlog` - This column contains all the available issues that can be worked on **Note:** The column is filtered so the first (top) issue has the highest priority and should be worked on next.

 #### **2.3.a Available issues for new members (front end/back end)**

 We recommend you visit the `Prioritized Backlog` column in the [filtered Project Board `good first issues` link](https://github.com/hackforla/website/projects/7?card_filter_query=label%3A%22role%3A+front+end%22+label%3A%22good+first+issue%22#column-7198257).
 This filtered board will only show issues with the `good first issue` label.

-**Note:**: The column is filtered so the first (top) issue has the highest priority and should be worked on next.
+**Note:** The column is filtered so the first (top) issue has the highest priority and should be worked on next.

 #### **2.3.b Available issues for returning members (front end)**